 Personal finance websites such as Mint.com have gained fans for helping people sort out where their money goes.
 They can be a great way to track your savings, says Joan Goldwasser, a senior reporter for Kiplinger's Personal Finance.

-The sites combine their members' banking, credit card and brokerage accounts into one composite picture, by accessing those accounts online.
+The sites combine their members' banking, credit card and brokerage accounts into one composite picture by accessing those accounts online.
 To do that, members must share their account information, like user IDs and passwords.
-In return, they get an itemized view of your money.
+In return, they get an itemized view of their money.

-One of the benefits of the services, Goldwasser says, is their ability to track spending and to help you save toward a goal — like buying a house, or taking a long vacation.
+One of the benefits of the services, Goldwasser says, is their ability to track spending and to help people save toward a goal — like buying a house, or taking a long vacation.

 For instance, someone wanting to buy a house in five years "can put down how much you think you're going to spend on this house, and it will help you figure out what percentage down payment is reasonable, and then how much you need to save each month — so that in five years, you will have the money for the down payment."

-And for anyone planning a vacation, Goldwasser says that the services can help them save up for the trip, "so I can go out to eat, and do whatever I want to do, and not have an enormous credit card bill when I return."
+And for anyone planning a vacation, Goldwasser says the services can help them save up for the trip, "so I can go out to eat and do whatever I want to do and not have an enormous credit card bill when I return."

-Of course, to many people, handing over access to your financial life sounds like a huge security risk.
+Of course, to many people, handing over access to their financial life sounds like a huge security risk.
 To combat that, Goldwasser says, most of the personal finance sites promise "bank-level security."